NHSDigital/rap-community-of-practice/development-approach/01_intro-to-git.md

 This will assign your request as a draft merge request, blocking it from being merged.
 Once the development work is completed then you can unassign the "Mark as draft" option and the merge request can be accepted.

-# General: How to accept a merge request
+# General: How to accept a merge request on GitLab

 Once you are assigned the merge request's reviewer, you should receive an email notification from Gitlab with a link to the merge request's webpage.